Yale College urges all members of the faculty to make themselves available to advise students.

 First-year students have the option of remaining with their college adviser through the sophomore year or, at their discretion, electing a new college adviser—a faculty member—as early as their second term of study at Yale.
 College advisers may thus serve from between one and four terms.

-Because of the requirement-heavy and sequential nature of the STEM majors, students interested in majoring in those subjects are encouraged to elect the relevant director of undergraduate studies or his or her delegate as the sophomore-year adviser.
+Because of the requirement-heavy and sequential nature of the STEM majors, students interested in majoring in those subjects are encouraged to elect the relevant director of undergraduate studies or his or her designee as the sophomore-year adviser.
 Similarly, non-STEM students who have decided on a major in their first two years may choose to elect a new college adviser in that field or the relevant director of undergraduate studies.

-Advising in the junior and senior years relies on advisory systems in the academic departments.
+Advising in the junior and senior years relies on advising systems in the academic departments.
 Most students majoring in STEM fields declare their major in their first or sophomore year and thus hasten the process; students majoring in subjects other than STEM fields may declare their majors as late as the beginning of junior year.